percwg/perc-wg/double/draft-ietf-perc-double.md

 ## RED

-When using RED [@RFC2198] with double, the primary encoding MAY contain RTP header extensions but non primary encodings can not.
+When using RED [@RFC2198] with double, the primary encoding MAY contain RTP header extensions and CSRC identifiers but non primary encodings can not.

 The sender takes encrypted payloads from the cached packets to form the RED payload.
-Any header extensions from the primary encoding are copied to the RTP packet that will cary the RED payload and the other RTP header information such as SSRC, SEQ, are set to the same as the primary payload.
+Any header extensions from the primary encoding are copied to the RTP packet that will cary the RED payload and the other RTP header information such as SSRC, SEQ, CSRC, etc are set to the same as the primary payload.
 The RED RTP packet is then encrypted in repair mode and sent.

 The receiver decrypts the payload to find the RED payload.
 Note a media relay can do this decryption as the packet was sent in repair